Affinity

 What is the origin of the Affinity cocktail?

-The Affinity cocktail dates back to the early 20th century and is believed to have been created in the 1900s.
-Its name reflects the harmonious blend of Scotch and vermouth, showcasing the affinity between the ingredients.
+The Affinity cocktail dates back to the early 20th century and is often attributed to the cocktail renaissance of that era.
+Its name suggests a harmonious blend of flavors, reflecting the drink's balanced composition.